PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 }
 ```

-(The name of the file we want to include is surreounded by "<>")
+We use a hash symbol "#" followed by "include". "include" is called a "command".

+Commands after the hash "#" are things the compiler "pre-processes" (the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file).

+When we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.

 "std" is short for "standard", and "io" is short for "input output".

-When we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.

-(stdio.h is used so often it (usaually) automatically gets downloaded along with a compiler)
+Where is the "stdio.h" code? "stdio.h" code is used so often it comes builtin with the compiler (aka when you download a compiler it also downloads the stdio.h file).

 The ".h" means it is a C "header" file.
-Headers files are code that is for "program code" to use. "main.c" will get compiled into a program.
+Headers files are normal C code that is for other code to use.
+(We can alos include `.c` files)

+`.h` files after the `include` command get surrounded by triangle brackets `<>`.
+`.c` files after an `include` command get surrounded by double quotes `""`.

 Now that we've included the standard input output header, we can send output to the console using its `printf` function (`printf` meaning "print formatted").